Lisbon low-income apartments in need of TLC tenants may be getting some help

-LISBON — Tenants of the aging Farwell Mill Apartments on Route 196 say their building needs some badly needed repairs.
+LISBON — Tenants of the aging Farwell Mill Apartments on Route 196 say their building needs some work.
 Now, thanks to a housing grant, help may be on the way.

-The former 1857 woolen mill has served as apartments since the 1990s, according to Andrew Altmaier, the CEO of Realty Resource Management which manages the property.
+The former woolen mill, built in 1857, has served as apartments since the 1990s, according to Andrew Altmaier, the CEO of Realty Resource Management, which manages the property.
 The company is planning a $10 million project to convert commercial space on the first floor into an additional 14 affordable housing units.

-The town of Lisbon has partnered with Realty Resources Management on the project and recently won a $1 million housing assistance grant through the state’s Department of Economic and Community Development to help fund it.
+Lisbon has partnered with Realty Resources Management on the project and recently won a $1 million housing assistance grant through the Maine Department of Economic and Community Development to help fund it.
 The Lisbon Town Council will have to vote to accept the funds, though Richardson said he doesn’t know when that will be.
-The town has up to six months to finalize the scope and details of the project.
+The town has up to six months to iron out the scope and details of the project.

-“Fourteen units is really exciting and it’s a great opportunity, and we need those units,” said Brett Richardson, the town’s economic and community development.
+“Fourteen units is really exciting and it’s a great opportunity, and we need those units,” said Brett Richardson, the town’s economic and community development director.
 “There’s a huge need for affordable housing throughout southern Maine.
 Housing insecurity is a big challenge.”

 According to Altmaier, there is currently a mix of market-rate and affordable housing in the Farwell Mill, which houses about 82 apartments.
-The affordable housing rents are about $550 and $650 and $900 for a single-, two-, and three-bedroom apartment, respectively.
+The affordable housing rents are about $550 and $650 and $900 for single-, two-, and three-bedroom apartments, respectively.

 The new apartments will fall under the federal Low Income Housing Tax Credit program, which provides a federal tax credit to developers of affordable rental housing.
 It will serve people making between 50% and 60% of the area median income, Altmaier said.
 According to Maine Housing data, these rents currently are $787, $945 and $1,090 for one-, two-, and three-bedroom units, respectively, for people making 60% of the area median income in the Lewiston-Auburn area.